pfnet-research/BMI219-2017-ProteinFolding/README.md

 # Protein secondary structure prediction with cascaded CNN and RNN

-This is an example of application of deep learning to protein secondary structure prediction.
+This is an example of the application of deep learning to protein secondary structure prediction.
 This example is based on [1], but some minor modifications are applied.

-See commentary.md for the detail explanation
+See commentary.md for a detailed explanation

 # Dependency